 Houston Premises Liability Lawyer

 There are a variety of premises liability claims throughout Texas and Louisiana.
-Some of the most common types of premises liability claims can include:
+Some of the most common include:

 Slip and Fall – These types of cases generally occur in grocery stores or other businesses where an item has broken and spilled on the floor, the floor is wet because it was recently mopped, the carpet was ripped or lose, a rug was on the floor and not secured, wires or cables were exposed, and/or there was poor visibility or lighting in the building or premises.